the-xkcd-community/the-red-spider-project/Readme.md

 ### What ###

-__License__: we have a liberal license which might strongly remind you of the MIT license (that's not a coincidence).
-See License.txt for more information.

-__Platform support__: for the time being we just try to make sure that our stuff runs on the most popular platforms.
-You'll need to install some additional software, see Dependencies.md for more information.

-__Testing__: we use the issue tracker from GitHub to ask each other a favour.
-See Platforms.md for more information.
 **Note**: nothing is thoroughly tested, we just make sure that things behave as expected under expected conditions.